 - Make sure the cut is straight and true

 - Pin on the edge and at the ends to keep it in place

 Pinning, Taping or Gluing?

 When you have pinned and secured your first length of grass, the next roll will need to be taped to your first roll.
 We believe taping is easier than glueing for a beginner.

 Before you tape the joints cut the second length of artificial grass into place.
 Once you are ready to lay the second length, run your tape all the way down and then roll out the second length.
 When connecting the second length be sure to push the two lengths together with your body weight.

 Continue fitting and laying your artificial grass until you have covered the area.
 Once this is complete add any pins to help your fake grass stay in place.

-We hope this beginners guide to laying artificial grass has helped you plan and successfully DIY your own fake lawn!
-If you happen to have any questions or need some personal advice then feel free to ask here, or use the comment section below!
+We hope this beginners guide to laying artificial grass has helped you plan and successfully DIY your fake lawn.
+If you happen to have any questions or need some personal advice then feel free to ask here, or use the comment section below.